 Table 8d - Total, total threatened, and total EX or EW endemic plant species in each country for groups where >80% of species in the group have been assessed (totals by taxonomic group).

 The number of recent extinctions documented by the Extinct (EX) and Extinct in the Wild (EW) categories on The IUCN Red List is likely to be a significant underestimate.
 The tags 'Possibly Extinct' and 'Possibly Extinct in the Wild' have therefore been developed to identify Critically Endangered species that are likely to already be extinct (or extinct in the wild), but for which confirmation is required.

 Figures for CR(PE) and CR(PEW) species (Table 9 in previous IUCN Red Lists) are now available in the automated summary statistics tables, which include embedded hyperlinks to the species lists in the Advanced Search page.
-To get the list of species only (i.e., excluding subspecies and varieties), make sure the Species checkbox is ticked (in the INCLUDE section in the bottom left of the Advanced Search screen).
+To get the list of species only (i.e., excluding subspecies and varieties), make sure the Species checkbox is ticked (in the INCLUDE section in the bottom left of the Advanced Search page).